Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Definitions and objects of study

 As is the case with usual (undirected) graphs, the category of directed graphs enjoys an internal hom which is adjoint to the product.
-Given directed graphs $G$ and $H$ the \defi{exponential graph} $H^G$ is the digraph with vertex set given by all vertex set mappings $f:V(G) \rightarrow V(H)$ with adjacency given by $(f,g)$ is a directed edge if whenever $(v,v^\prime) \in E(G)$ we have $(f(v), g(v^\prime)) \in E(H)$.
+Given digraphs $G$ and $H$ the \defi{exponential graph} $H^G$ is the directed graph with vertex set given by all vertex set mappings $f:V(G) \rightarrow V(H)$ with adjacency given by $(f,g)$ is a directed edge if whenever $(v,v^\prime) \in E(G)$ we have $(f(v), g(v^\prime)) \in E(H)$.
 With this definition one can check that for any digraphs $G$, $H$, and $K$, we have a natural bijection of sets

 Here a homomorphism $f:G \times H \rightarrow K$ is sent to $\varphi(f): G \rightarrow K^H$, where $\varphi(f)(g)(h) = f(g,h)$ for any $g \in G$ and $h \in H$.